-GSHNC is working to reschedule, postpone or cancel Council coordinated trips occurring now until May 15 to ensure comfort and safety of girls and chaperones.
+GSHNC is working to reschedule, postpone or cancel Council coordinated trips impacted by closurers and state or national guidelines to ensure comfort and safety of girls and chaperones.

-GSHNC is recommending that Service Units and Troops also consider rescheduling or canceling trips for the short term.
-Please monitor the updates the CDC, U.S. Department of State, and state/local authorities are providing.
+GSHNC is recommending that Service Units and Troops follow updates from the CDC, U.S. Department of State, and state/local authorities when planning day trips.
 Look at all travel advisories and health department notifications for destinations.
 If utilizing a third party for travel planning, consult with them regarding cancellation, insurance, refund or credit inquiries.
 For any trip that does proceed, ensure to take every suggested precaution recommended by the CDC and U.S. Department of State in conjunction with all of the Travel/Trip guidelines in Safety Activity Checkpoints.
 Troop Leaders should have girl safety top of mind and engage them and their parents/caregivers in the decision making.

 Important: please note that girls traveling to any international location identified by the U.S. Department of State as “Level 4 – Do Not Travel” is never allowed.
 New in this situation is that if there is any girl travel scheduled in the next 60 days to a U.S. Department of State Level 3 location due to COVID-19 risk, the trip should immediately be cancelled or re-routed.
 New guidance also prohibits travel to Europe and advises against cruises and long air travel.